LoofaCow/ACO/README.md

 # ACO – Artificial Companion Olive

 <p align="center">
-  <i>Your friendly digital sidekick, blending chat, device control, and personalization into one chill desktop app.
-Think of Olive as your ever-present pal, always ready to lend a hand (or a smart idea) whenever you need it.</i>
+  <i>Your friendly digital sidekick, blending chat, device control, and personalization into one desktop app.
+Think of Olive as your ever-present friend, always ready to lend a firm accountability comment (or a nice push) whenever you need it.</i>
 </p>

 ---